Shanni/adventures-in-tdd/README.md

 </div>
 ```

-And then simply call `blind(element)` on DOM node to create the blind.
+And then simply call `blind(element)` on the DOM node to create the blind.
-Let's consider sample HTML element, plus the function call, to be our interface.
+Let's consider the sample HTML element, plus the function call, to be our interface.
 You can also look at `index.html` in the repository to see an example of several blinds that will function once our implementation is completed.

 Now that we have an idea of how it should work, let's think about what tests should be in punch list.
-A punch list is the collection of tests that we need to complete in order to consider our feature complete.
+A punch list is a collection of tests that we need to complete in order to consider our feature complete.
 In considering the feature, here are the first tests that I am going to start with:

 1. it should have blind defined.